hiennguyen2771/Data-Science-for-Predicting-House-Prices/README.md

 # House_Prices
 There are three main things in my project:

-Data Cleaning
+.Data Cleaning

-Data Visualization
+.Data Visualization

-Build the Machine Learning model to predict the target "SalePrice
+.Build the Machine Learning model to predict the target "SalePrice